 Plan Outfits in Advance

 Once you've decided on the perfect location, it's time to plan your outfits.
 Coordination is key.
 Avoid matchy-matchy, but try choosing a color scheme that will work well for the whole family.
 For the holidays, reds, whites, and blacks are classic combos.
 Try creating a flat lay inspiration board of the pieces you choose for your family.This will help you visualize the cohesion of the pieces.
 Consider ordering all of the pieces from the same store, as it might give you more options for cohesion.
-Be on the lookout for great clothing deals from stores like JcPenny and Macy's with the upcoming holiday season.

 Find inspiration for poses